TimonPost/laminar/docs/md_book/src/reliability/ordering.md

 - Arranging: We call the process for ordering and sequencing 'arranging' of packets

 Due to the design of the internet, it is not always guaranteed that packets will arrive or that they will be received in the order they were sent.
-Fortunately, Laminar's implementation grants the ability to optionally specify how reliable and the ordered (or not) the stream of packets is delivered to the client.
+Fortunately, Laminar's implementation grants the ability to optionally specify how reliable and ordered (or not) the stream of packets is delivered to the client.

 ### How ordering works.
 If we were to send the following packets: `1,2,3,4,5`,